AMX/3 DESIGN EVOLUTION

 While the steel body cars were being developed in Italy, AMC continued design modifications on the third fiberglass mockup pushmobile independently of the Italian steel bodywork.
 The result was the February 1970 Chicago Auto Show display.
 Note the similarities the second group of steel cars #4 and especially #6 and #7.
 Note how AMC continued developing the pushmobile adding DOT side marker lights and the air inlet at the rear quarter window.

-March '70 Car #3 and perhaps May '70 or later in '71, Car #5 were the only one or two finished and imported to AMC in the U.S. during the AMC funded project.
-The round tail lights reappeard on Car #5 but Teague removed them.
-These cars are the "early" steel bodies.
+March 1970 Car #3 was the only one finished and imported to AMC in the U.S. during the AMC funded project.
+Cars #2 and #3 (and later arriving #5) are the "early" steel bodies.
 It is possible Car #5 was not imported until '71-'72, more info to come...

 June 1970 the design changes continue at the AMC Design Center in Detroit.
 Note the design work to "conceal" the wipers was done by AMC.
 It has been suggested and reported that the later cars are different, therefore not "real" AMX/3 cars but these design photos and continued rear body design on the fiberglass pushmobile prove the later cars were finished exactly as designed and intended by AMC appearing on Cars #4, #6 and #7.